 If you haven’t heard of the heartbreaker that is Your Lie in April, then you’re missing out big time.
 It tells the story of a downtrodden pianist named Arima Kousei, who suffers through intense personal hardships after the death of his mother.
 Through the exuberant and fun-spirited Kaori, he’s able to experience the beauty of classical music all over again.
-The anime is chock full of funny and light-hearted moments, but fans often find that the themes of overcoming trauma and loss and moving on is what puts a lump in their throat.
+The anime is chock full of funny and light-hearted moments, but fans often find that the themes of overcoming trauma and loss and moving on are what put a lump in their throat.

 Violet Evergarden (2018)